 The Speed-Building courses are typically offered in the Spring and Fall Semesters through Taft College.

 The goal is to reach a speed of

 225 to 240 WPM and qualify to take the State Dictation examination.

 The State Dictation examination consists of a 10 minute 4-Voice test at 200 WPM.

 In addition to passing the Dictation test, applicants must pass an English test and a Professional Practices test in order to receive their CSR license

 In order to become certified shorthand reporters (CSR) and to take the state examination, students must meet the following requirements -

 Resource Materials 5

-The above requirements can be met through taking certain academic (i.e. English, Business Law, Anatomy, etc) classes and core court reporting courses
+The above requirements can be met through taking certain academic classes (i.e. English, Criminal Justice, Medical Terminology, etc.) as well as Core court reporting courses through Taft College

 CHECK OUT THE STUDENT BROCHURE FROM THE CALIFORNIA COURT REPORTERS BOARD